 Florian Glatzner has been a consultant for the Federation of German Consumer Organisations (vzbv) since 2011 and is responsible for data protection in the digital & media team of the German Consumer Advice Center (Verbraucherzentrale Bundesverband e.V.).

 Wolfie Christl is a technologist, researcher, writer, educator, and digital rights activist based in Vienna, Austria.

-Ingo Dachwitz: We have to talk about anonymisation – do you think that it is possible?
-As I know, there are at least two telephone providers in Germany who have developed quite elaborate anonymisation procedures — at least according to their own statements — in order to be able to use data from their mobile customers.
-Telefonica and Telekom have built anonymisation solutions, have achieved accreditation by the [German] Federal Data Protection Commissioner, and they are now analysing mobile phone data that is not on a personal level.
+Ingo Dachwitz: We have to talk about anonymization – do you think that it is possible?
+As I know, there are at least two telephone providers in Germany who have developed quite elaborate anonymization procedures — at least according to their own statements — in order to be able to use data from their mobile customers.
+Telefonica and Telekom have built anonymization solutions, have achieved accreditation by the [German] Federal Data Protection Commissioner, and they are now analysing mobile phone data that is not on a personal level.
 Is that the solution?
-Will we ever have anonymisation procedures that are good enough to compete against these “triangulation possibilities”?
+Will we ever have anonymization procedures that are good enough to compete against these “triangulation possibilities”?